UnknowableCoder/Simbpolic/README.md

   };
 }
 ```

-Obviously, for any of this to work, the `simbpolic.h` file and the `simbpolic` folder must be placed in a location where the compiler or build system knows where to look for header files, but, given the diversity of choices in that area, the author will relay the responsibility of ensuring that to the user (or whomever set up the build enviroment the user is working in).

 # Warnings and Caveats
 Since all the functions and operations are specified using template metaprogramming, the usage of the `auto` keyword is more or less essential.